mirage/capnp-rpc/README.md

 ## OCaml Cap'n Proto RPC library

-Status: RPC Level 1 with two-party networking is complete.
+Status: RPC Level 1 with two-party networking is complete, with encryption and authentication using TLS.

 Copyright 2017 Docker, Inc.
 See [LICENSE.md](LICENSE.md) for details.